BlagoKolev/MyForumSystem/README.md

 # MyForumSystem
-## This is a simple web forum where users may discuss over different ideas and topics.
+## :bulb: This is a simple web forum where users may discuss over different ideas and topics.

 ### :couple: There are tree main Roles:
 1. Admin;